TruongNhanNguyen/Implement-a-Neural-Network-from-Scratch-with-NumPy/readme.md

 The `.score()` method returns by default the average loss.
 If accuracy is set to true, then the accuracy will be returned.
 Note that in a classification problem, if you want the loss then y should be provided in one-hot encoding format, otherwise, if you want accuracy to be returned then y should be regular class labels.

 Finally, we want to be able to save the parameters locally, so that we do not have to train our models each time we want to make a prediction.
-Note that the below methods can save and load just the weights and biases, but not the whole information about the layers, activations, loss function, and optimizer.
+Note that the above methods can save and load just the weights and biases, but not the whole information about the layers, activations, loss function, and optimizer.
 So, you should also save the code used to instantiate the neural network.